CO the silent killer, made noisy by Sky-Walker

 1. Poorly functioning or poorly maintained heating appliances

 Devices such as gas or oil heaters, boilers, and water heaters are often culprits when they are not properly maintained.
-Incomplete combustion can release large amounts of CO₂, which quickly accumulates in enclosed spaces.
+Incomplete combustion can release large amounts of CO, which quickly accumulates in enclosed spaces.

 2. Poor ventilation in enclosed spaces

-When combustion occurs without adequate oxygen supply, the risk of CO₂ buildup increases.
+When combustion occurs without adequate oxygen supply, the risk of CO buildup increases.
 For example, running a gas heater in a poorly ventilated room or using a generator in a closed garage significantly raises the danger.

 3. Cars or engines running in enclosed spaces

-Leaving a car engine running inside a garage can create life-threatening concentrations of CO₂ within minutes.
+Leaving a car engine running inside a garage can create life-threatening concentrations of CO within minutes.
 Similarly, using gasoline or diesel generators indoors, whether in a basement, workshop, or other confined space, poses a severe hazard.

-The first step in protecting against CO₂ exposure is awareness.
+The first step in protecting against CO exposure is awareness.
 Once people understand that this invisible gas can be lethal, they are better prepared to take preventive action.
 Installing monitoring systems and following safety practices can drastically reduce risks.

 Here are five effective tips to ensure the safety of your building’s occupants:

-Improve Ventilation
+Improve ventilation

-Good airflow prevents CO₂ buildup.
+Good airflow prevents CO buildup.
 Whether working on a car or using a heater in a closed room, always open a window or door to provide ventilation.
 Fresh air circulation is one of the simplest yet most effective measures.

-Use Air Purifiers with Carbon Filters
+Use air purifiers with Carbon filters

 Some devices should never be used in enclosed spaces without adequate ventilation.
 These include: